SolutionGuidance/psm/README.md

 development life cycle.
 The code and documentation resulting from that challenge are hosted in an [original repository](https://github.com/NASA-Tournament-Lab/coeci-cms-mpsp) code, from which this repository was cloned to continue the project.
+Work restarted in April 2017.

 More information on the challenge can be found here: http://www.topcoder.com/cms/medicaid-enrollment-portal/